-To be considered for acceptance into a certificate or degree program, students must hold a high school diploma or a General Education Development (GED) Certificate.
-Division of Online and Continuing Education operates on a rolling admissions basis and each application is reviewed when the student's file is complete.
+To be considered for acceptance into a certificate or degree program, students must hold a high school diploma or a General Education Development (GED) certificate.
+UMass Lowell's Division of Online and Continuing Education operates on a rolling admissions basis.
+There is no deadline, and each application is reviewed when the student's file is complete.
 Students must be admitted to a degree or certificate program in order to be eligible for most financial aid.

 1. Read application form instructions carefully.
 Click here for the application.

-2. Official transcripts of all college, university, or post-secondary schools attended and course descriptions;
+2. Submit official transcripts of all college, university, or post-secondary schools attended, along with course descriptions.

 University of Massachusetts Lowell

 5. Academic Counselors and Program Coordinators are available to answer questions regarding programs and the matriculation process.
-Appointments may be made by calling (978) 934-2474.
+Appointments can be made by calling 978-934-2474.